Tati Westbrook Calls for an End to the ''Abuse'' Against James Charles

 "It was me trying to reach someone that was completely unreachable," she then explains.
 "It's about someone who reaches, across all platforms, 30 million people that are predominantly children.
 He is losing the ability to get honest more and more each day.
 I'm losing the ability to reach [out to him]."

-The Halo Beauty founder then criticizes James, saying he had "zero respect" for their friendship and isn't hopeful that they can one day mend the bridges burned by his actions.
+The Halo Beauty founder then criticizes James, saying he had "zero respect" for their friendship and isn't hopeful that they can one day mend the bridges burnt by his actions.

-Nevertheless, Tati says in the video, "I don't hate James Charles.
+Nevertheless, Tati—who also says she attempted to meet with James face-to-face—says in the video, "I don't hate James Charles.
 I don't want you guys hating on him...
 It's painful to watch someone that you have cared for be dragged and to know that this started because of me.
 I don't think anyone deserves that.
 I think people deserve a wake-up call and people deserve to be called out for actions.
 I think someone's got to do it.
 I hope that this inspires parents to have more conversations with their kids, because we are losing that."

 YouTube